harveywong98/MasterModeDropsOnOtherMode/README.md

 </p>

 ## Overview
-MasterModeDropsOnOtherMode is a Terraria mod that allows players to obtain master mode - exclusive drops even when not playing in master mode.
-This enriches the gameplay experience in classic and expert modes by offering unique loot from the master mode.
+MasterModeDropsOnOtherMode is a simple but essential mod that allows all Master Mode exclusive items—such as special pets and mounts be obtainable in any difficulty.

 ## Features
 **Cross - mode Drops**: Defeat bosses and enemies that originally only have special drops in master mode in classic or expert modes, and you'll have a chance to get those exclusive master - mode items.

+## Supported Content
+This mod currently adds Master Mode drops for the following content:
+- Terraria (Vanilla)
+- Redemption Mod (v0.8.0.4083)

 ## Usage
 - Enter the game and choose either classic or expert mode.